mihirgathani/TLDW/README.md

 ## Environment
 Our application is built on various Python packages with specific version requirements.
 Installing these packages individually can cause conflicts and require dependencies in your workspace.
 To fix this issue, it is recommended to use a virtual environment in `conda` with all the necessary packages of our application.
 A list of necessary packages and libraries can be found in our [environment.yml](https://github.com/JoobeeJung/TLDW/blob/main/environment.yml) file and our [requirements.txt](https://github.com/JoobeeJung/TLDW/blob/main/requirements.txt) file.

-To create a new `tldw` Conda environment, run the following command:
+To create a new `TLDW` Conda environment, run the following command:

 ```
 conda env create -f environment.yml